 - Did so without the other party’s consent.

+What Constitutes Consent?
 Consent must be knowing, intelligent, and voluntary in order to satisfy the legal definition of consent contained Florida Statute 794.011.
 Furthermore, failing to physically resist an offender is not considered consent.
 In fact, even if a victim verbally consents, it will not be deemed legally sufficient if it was given as a result of coerced submission or out of fear of the assailant.

-Those convicted of rape under Florida’s sexual battery law are sentenced based on a series of factors, including:
+Sentencing Guidelines Those convicted of rape under Florida’s sexual battery law are sentenced based on a series of factors, including:

 For example, if a defendant is accused of rape and both parties were over the age of 12 years old, he or she can be charged with a second-degree felony, which is punishable by as much as 15 years in prison.
 However, the charge can be increased to a first-degree felony if the evidence demonstrates that: